The following is information from official Revere Ware manuals and other pamphlets that pertains to the cleaning and care of Revere Ware.

 Each Revere Ware utensil should be scoured thoroughly before using as packing dust or buffing oils arc likely to be present.
 This is simply a precautionary measure.
 In ordinary circumstances Revere Ware is readily cleaned simply by washing and drying as glasses, dishes and silverware are.

 Strong soaps, polishers or cleansers, scouring pods or steel wool are never needed with Revere Ware.
 For special cleaning Sunbrite or a similar cleanser, applied with a smooth damp cloth, is ideal for keeping both the stainless steel bodies and the copper clad bottoms of Revere Ware new and shining with a minimum of effort.
-Colgan added to hard water makes it raindrop soft and makes cleaning of Revere Wore even easier.
+Calgon added to hard water makes it raindrop soft and makes cleaning of Revere Ware even easier.

 A bit of magic can also be performed with the aid of a piece of lemon and some common table salt.
 Simply sprinkle the salt on the pulp of the lemon and rub lightly over the copper clad bottom.
 Every trace of heat discoloration will quickly disappear.
 Vinegar and salt or sour milk and salt may be used instead of lemon and salt.